 Looking for a good mechanic?
-As a mechanic myself, here are a few tips:
+As a mechanic myself, I have a few tips:

 - The job is dirty, a greasy mechanic is not necessarily a bad thing..
 A greasy waiting area on the other hand does not bode well.

 - No mechanic these days can work without service information.
-Ask to see their manuals...less than 12 feet of shelf space...not good...clean manuals...worse still...all out of date...run away.
-Computerised manual system they are proud to show you (with a dirty keyboard of course) good sign!
+Ask to see their manuals.
+Computerised manual system they are proud to show you (with a dirty keyboard of course) is good sign!

-- No mechanic can work without tools...do they have a good assortment and are they in good shape?
-Hard for the layman to tell but if the fancy tools are covered in dust and dirty coveralls...not a good sign.
-Every inch of shop space is clean and all tools you see look like they can be used in an instant...that's good.
+- No mechanic can work without tools.
+Do they have a good assortment and are they in good shape?
+Hard for the layman to tell, but if the fancy tools are covered in dust and dirty coveralls, this is not a good sign.
+Every inch of shop space is clean and all tools you see look like they can be used in an instant are good signs.

 - Are the mechanics happy?
-Nothing better than a happy worker and nothing worse than a malcontent looking to sabotage a business.
+There's nothing better than a happy worker and nothing worse than a malcontent looking to sabotage a business.

 - Don't underestimate dealer training.
-If the diagnosis is uncertain at the corner garage, and the estimate is scary, try the dealer..they know the car inside out...if you get their best mechanic, and who knows...it may be a free repair under waranty.
-(Go to alldata.com if you want to check for recalls yourself).
+If the diagnosis is uncertain at the corner garage, and the estimate is scary, try the dealer.
+They know the car inside out.

 The part about getting a written estimate is valid, but just as doctors must sometimes do exploratory surgery, mechanics must go step by step.
 The possibilities are endless and a reasonable response to some queries on price are "We can't be certain on the total cost but here are the steps we will take and this is how much each step will take.
 We will call for authorization over x amount..and we expect, but can not promise that the bill will be under x amount."